webtorrent/webtorrent/docs/api.md

 Accepts an existing service worker registration [navigator.serviceWorker.controller] which must be activated, "creates" a file server for streamed file rendering to use.

+Needs either [this worker](https://github.com/webtorrent/webtorrent/blob/master/sw.min.js) to be used, or have [this functionality](https://github.com/webtorrent/webtorrent/blob/master/lib/worker.js) implemented.

 # Torrent API

 ## `torrent.name`